-As more companies become reliant upon online services like cloud computing and take steps to improve their network security accordingly, distributed detail of service (DDoS) attacks have become a more attractive strategy for hackers looking to create chaos and disruption.
+As more companies become reliant upon online services like cloud computing and take steps to improve their network security accordingly, distributed denial of service (DDoS) attacks have become a more attractive strategy for hackers looking to create chaos and disruption.
 Easy to organize and execute, recent DDoS attacks have become more sophisticated and intense over the last decade and show little sign of slowing.
 Although organizations and data centers have ramped up their cybersecurity efforts to mitigate the impact of these attacks, they can still be quite damaging for both the companies targeted and the customers who rely upon their services to do business.